Bradley Cooper: Early life

-Cooper was born on January 5, 1975, in Abington Township, near Philadelphia, and grew up in the nearby communities of Jenkintown and Rydal.
-His mother, Gloria (née Campano), worked for the local NBC affiliate.
+Cooper was born on January 5, 1975, in Abington Township, Pennsylvania, near Philadelphia, and grew up in the nearby communities of Jenkintown and Rydal.
+His mother, Gloria (née Campano), worked at KYW-TV, which was then Philadelphia's NBC affiliate.
 His father, Charles Cooper, worked as a stockbroker for Merrill Lynch.
 Cooper's father was of Irish descent, while his mother is of Italian ancestry (from Abruzzo and Naples).
+He was raised Catholic.
 He has an older sister, Holly.
-He had cholesteatoma in his ear soon after his birth, and punctured his eardrum when he started diving at an early age.
+He had cholesteatoma in his ear soon after his birth and punctured his eardrum when he started diving at an early age.

 Describing himself as a child, Cooper has said: "I never lived the life of 'Oh, you're so good-looking'.
 People thought I was a girl when I was little, because I looked like a girl – maybe because my mother would keep my hair really long."
-He excelled at basketball, and enjoyed cooking: "I used to have buddies come over after kindergarten and I'd cook them food.
+He excelled at basketball and enjoyed cooking: "I used to have buddies come over after kindergarten and I'd cook them food.
 I prided myself in taking whatever was in the fridge and turning it into lasagna."
 He initially wanted to attend Valley Forge Military Academy and move to Japan to become a ninja.
 At an early age, his father introduced him to films like The Elephant Man, which inspired him to be an actor.
-Coming from a family of non-actors, Cooper says his parents initially wanted him to pursue a career in finance and was against acting, but they eventually changed their perceptions when they saw Cooper play the part of Joseph Merrick in an excerpt from the play The Elephant Man.
+Coming from a family of non-actors, Cooper says his parents initially wanted him to pursue a career in finance and were against acting, but they eventually changed their perceptions when they saw Cooper play the part of Joseph Merrick in an excerpt from the play The Elephant Man.